omotomiwa26/alx-system_engineering-devops/command_line_for_the_win/README.md

-# This Directory Conatins The Screeshots For The Task Command Line For The Win
+# This Directory Contains The Screeshots For The Task Command Line For The Win

 ## Bash Scripting